darioromero/ihs_python/README.md

 # ihs_python
 ## Objective

-Site to share python code to read comma separated production history export files originated from IHS database.
+Site to share python code to read comma separated production history.
+These are export files originated on the IHS database.

 ## Input Files